 Cocoa has always been considered to be a valuable commodity and has even been used as currency by the Mayan and Aztec people.

-There are few foodstuffs with such a rich and intriguing history as cocoa and chocolate.
-Just like coffee and so many other foods, we inherited the cocoa bean from the pre-Columbian cultures in Latin America, similar to how we received coffee and other foods.
+There are few foods with such a rich, diverse and intriguing history as cocoa and chocolate.
+We inherited cocoa from the pre-Colombian cultures in Latin America, similar to how we received coffee and other foods.

-Throughout its history, whether as a cocoa drinking chocolate or confectionery treat, chocolate has always been much sought after and traded globally, whether in its liquid or solid form.
-Modern chocolate manufacturing allows more people to buy more chocolate as we are able to mass produce at an affordable price.
-The flavour of chocolate differs depending on the ingredients used and how it is prepared.
+Throughout its history chocolate has always been much sought after and traded globally, whether in its liquid or solid form.
+Modern chocolate manufacturing methods allow more people to buy more chocolate as we are able to mass produce at an affordable price.
+The flavour of chocolate differs depending on how it prepared, the quality and quantity of ingredients used.

 Real chocolate is made from cocoa and its ingredients include cocoa butter (an expensive part of the cocoa bean) and, some confectionery companies add, up to 5% vegetable fat to save money.

 Cocoa powder and chocolate are made from the dried seeds that are found in pods on the cacao tree.
 Chocolate production is a complex process that begins with the harvesting of cocoa trees.

 When Hernando Cortés first imported cocoa to Europe, and when he learned how to make the chocolate drink with it, it caused quite a stir: divine to some, heretical to others.

-Even today, cocoa and chocolate still exude an aura of mystery, luxury and pleasure.
+Even today, chocolate and cocoa still exude an aura of mystery, luxury and pleasure.